 And of course, another way to work out more frequently is bumping your workout days up to 3-4 if you're currently doing only 2.

 How low can you squat?
 The closer to the floor you can get your butt, the more muscle you use.

 If your squat currently stops at 90 degrees, it's time to work on that depth.
 It might be your ankle or hip mobility that's holding you back, or you may have tight calves or quads.

 Work on these underlying issues.
 Your squat will get deeper and you're going to recruit more muscle to perform your exercise.
 That is progressive overload too.

 Try Unilateral Training

-Hope this was helpful, let me know if you have any questions about progressive overload and muscle building!
+I hope this was helpful, let me know if you have any questions about progressive overload and muscle toning!

 Get your FREE fat loss guide: https://kerstenkimura.lpages.co/fit-physique-formula/

 My Instagram: https://www.instagram.com/kerstenkimura/